When faced with high volatility, many options traders turn to these five strategies designed to capitalize on elevated volatility levels.

 CAPITAL REQUIREMENT: Lower.

 RISK: Defined.
 See figure 5.

-Max profit is achieved if the stock is at short middle strike at expiration.
-Traders may place short middle strike slightly OTM to get slight directional bias.
+Max profit is achieved if the stock is at the short middle strike at expiration.
+Traders may place the short middle strike slightly OTM to get a slight directional bias.
 The probability of profit is usually under 50% due to the narrow profit range of a long butterfly.
 High volatility keeps value the of ATM butterflies lower.
 Butterflies expand in value most rapidly as expiration approaches, so traders may look at options that expire in 14 to 21 days.
-Short gamma increases dramatically at expiration (i.e., increases the magnitude of the options change in value) if the stock is at the short strike.
-Consider taking profit—if available—ahead of expiration to avoid butterfly turning into a loser from a last-minute price swing.
+Short gamma increases dramatically at expiration (i.e., increases the magnitude of the change in value) if the stock is at the short strike.
+Consider taking profits—if available—ahead of expiration to avoid the butterfly turning into a loser from a last-minute price swing.